unoplatform/uno/doc/articles/create-an-app-vscode.md

 ## Create the App

-Creating an Uno Platform project is done [using dotnet new](xref:Uno.GetStarted.dotnet-new) and Uno Platform Online Wizard by following these steps:
+Creating an Uno Platform project is done [using dotnet new](xref:Uno.GetStarted.dotnet-new) and Uno Platform Live Wizard by following these steps:

-1. Open a browser and navigate to the online [App Wizard](https://aka.platform.uno/app-wizard)
+1. Open a browser and navigate to the online [Live Wizard](https://aka.platform.uno/app-wizard)
 1. Configure your new project by providing a project name, then click **Start**

     ![A screen showing how to choose a solution name](Assets/quick-start/live-wizard-01-choose-name.png)